nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **Q**: Is there a limit to the number of clients or policies that I can add?<br>
 **A**: There is approximately a 2 million limit for both clients and policies separately.
-We have analysed and interviewed verteran Financial Adivsors and have concluded that it is very unlikely for a Financial Advisor to to exceed those thresholds.
+We have analysed and interviewed veteran Financial Advisors and have concluded that it is very unlikely for a Financial Advisor to to exceed those thresholds.
 However, the limit can be expanded in the future if necessary.

 --------------------------------------------------------------------------------------------------------------------